Your likely question

 Use this page as a practical setup guide before you travel and a backup checklist after landing.

-Many payment failures are not caused by China or the merchant.
+Many payment failures are not caused by the merchant.
 Your own card issuer may block the first transaction because it looks unusual: a foreign app, foreign merchant, QR payment, new country, or repeated small attempts.

 Before traveling, make sure you can open your bank app, receive push notifications, and approve transactions.
 After a failed payment, check your bank app before assuming the payment app is broken.